AndrioCelos/Region-Vision/readme.md

 * `/regionview <region name>` or `/rv <region name>` – shows the given region border
 * `/regionclear` or `/rc` – removes all region borders from your view
+* `/regionviewnear` or `rvn` – turns on or off automatic showing of regions near you

 Permissions
 -----------

-* `regionview` – gives access to both commands listed above
+* `regionview` – gives access to all commands listed above